Religion in China: 20th century to present

+Soviet Marxist interpretations of religion significantly influenced Chinese Marxist views and after the 1920s, the CCP political discourse on religion focused on conflict between theism and atheism, and the non-existence of gods, spirits, and supernatural phenomena.

+From the Yan'an period through the 1950s, the CCP took a more accommodating approach to religion than in the Soviet Union, seeking to work with the five officially recognized religions within the United Front framework.
+The Three-Self Patriotic Movement institutionalized Protestant churches as official organizations.
+Catholics resisted the move towards state control and independence from the Vatican.
+The Cultural Revolution involved a systematic effort to destroy religion and New Confucianism.

 The policy relaxed considerably in the late 1970s.
 China's 1978 Constitution stated, "[C]itizens enjoy freedom to believe in religion and freedom not to believe in religion and to propagate atheism."
 In 1980, the Central Committee of the Chinese Communist Party approved a request by the United Front Work Department to create a national conference for religious groups.
 The participating religious groups were the Catholic Patriotic Association, the Islamic Association of China, the Chinese Taoist Association, the Three-Self Patriotic Movement, and the Buddhist Association of China.
 For several decades, the CCP acquiesced or even encouraged religious revival.
 During the 1980s, the government took a permissive stance regarding foreign missionaries entering the country under the guise of teachers.
 Likewise, the government has been more tolerant of folk religious practices since Reform and Opening Up.

 In 1981, the Central Committee of the CCP issued Document No. 19 describes the party-state's approach to religion.
 It states that religion is a characteristic of a period of development in human society, that religion will exist for a long time, and that it will eventually disappear as human society develops.
 Document No. 19 states that attempts to eliminate religion through coercion are counterproductive.
 It also states that criminal or counter-revolutionary activities practiced under the guise of religion will not be tolerated.